 As mandated by state regulation, when applications are received each family’s application is ranked for priority of enrollment.
 This ranking is based on income, family size, and certain risk criteria.
 Regulation requires us to enroll families first according to priority ranking.
 Sometimes that means that a family may be enrolled before another family who has been on our eligibility list longer because they have a lower income and/or more family members, or has a special need that gives them a higher priority for enrollment.

-Additionally, depending on our child care subsidy funding, there may be times when the need of parents requesting child care payment assistance is larger than the amount of funding ICES has available.
+Additionally, depending on our child care subsidy funding, there may be times when the need of parents requesting child care payment assistance is greater than the amount of funding ICES has available.
 When this happens, families will experience waiting periods.

 The State of California determines how the Alternative Payment Program is to be administered.
-Our Program Policies is helpful for both parents and child care providers in understanding the guidelines and boundaries of this program.
+Our Program Policies booklet is helpful for both parents and child care providers in understanding the guidelines and boundaries of this program.